demisto/content/Packs/EmailCommunication/Scripts/SendEmailReply/README.md

-The script sends email massages with the enabled configured mail sender integration.
+The script sends email massages with the configured mail sender integration.
+The script sends the email to the recipient's list, including the following information: the original email the sender the person to reply to
+CC addresses, if they exist

-The script will send the email to the recipient's list, consists of the original email from, email to, and the email CC if exist.
-The email body will be taken from the incident 'notes,' and the email subject will contain the incident ID and the incident name.
+The email body is taken from the incident 'notes,' and the email subject will contain the incident ID and the incident name.

-The script is a part of a pack name Email Communication.
+The script is a part of the Email Communication pack.

 ## Script Data
 ---